webd-rupam/Spotify-for-Phone/README.md

-"MOBILE VERSION" of spotify //Note: Open it in pc only, it's not responsive for mobile phones or small screens.
+"MOBILE VERSION" of spotify //Note: Open it in pc only, it's not responsive for bigger screens.

 All features are not unlocked, you can use few features such as play, pause, next, prev, etc. Open the SideBar to see the songlist and u can play from it there too.
 You can change the duration of the songs.